 Eating Disorder Resources for High Schools and Colleges

-With 19 sites and virtual services available across the country, Renfrew provides a clinically consistent continuum of care which allows students to pursue treatment close to home or near campus.
-We accept more than 400 insurance plans nationwide, including student health plans.
-That means treatment at Renfrew remains affordable and accessible for students and their families.
+With 15 locations and virtual services nationwide, Renfrew provides a full continuum of clinically consistent care, offering treatment close to home or near campus.
+We accept more than 400 insurance plans, including student health plans, to help keep care accessible and affordable.

 What Can Renfrew Do For You?